-TUBERCULOSIS SCREENING REQUIREMENTSAll new students entering Loudoun County Public Schools will be required to provide documentation that a tuberculosis screening has been performed no sooner than three months prior to registration for school.
+TUBERCULOSIS SCREENING REQUIREMENTSAll new students entering Loudoun County Public Schools will be required to provide documentation that a tuberculosis (TB) screening has been performed no sooner than three months prior to registration for school.
 The documentation must be signed by a licensed health care provider in the United States and indicate that the student is free of communicable tuberculosis.
-Tuberculosis screenings can be performed at some urgent care centers, a physician's office or, the Loudoun County Health Department.
+Tuberculosis screenings can be performed at some urgent care centers, a physician's office or the Loudoun County Health Department.

 Frequently Asked Questions Concerning Tuberculosis Screening

 Q. Why has the school board adopted this policy?

 A. All school employees are required to be screened for tuberculosis (TB).
 The Loudoun County School Board adopted this policy of screening students as well at the recommendation of Dr. Goodfriend, the Director of the Loudoun County Health Department.

 The Northern Virginia area has experienced a rapid rise in TB cases in the past several years.
 Screening children who may have been exposed to TB but not yet sick is an important way to determine if others at home have active tuberculosis and prevent children from becoming sick with tuberculosis in the future and exposing other students.
 All of the surrounding counties in Northern Virginia have a similar requirement for tuberculosis screening to attend school.

 Q. My child is presently a student in Loudoun County Public Schools (LCPS).
 Does my child need a tuberculosis screening?

 A. No. Your child does not need a tuberculosis screening if he/she is a student in LCPS including the Early Childhood Special Education classes, Head Start, and the STEP Program.
 When your child has a physical, your physician may want to perform a screening as a good health practice.

 Q. Is there a needle involved in this screening?